AbdBarho/stable-diffusion-webui-docker/README.md

 Run Stable Diffusion on your machine with a nice UI without any hassle!

 This repository provides the [WebUI](https://github.com/hlky/stable-diffusion-webui) as docker for easy setup and deployment.
-Please note that this repo delivers all cutting-edge changes from the WebUI, so expect some bugs.
+Please note that this repo delivers all cutting-edge unstable changes from the WebUI, so expect some bugs.

 ## Setup